 |

-Mar's Olympus Mons, the largest known volcano in the Solar System, is three times higher than Earth's Mount Everest.
-Olympus Mons is a shield volcano which means it has shallow-sloping sides resembling a warrior's shield.
-It is 342 miles in width with a caldera complex 53 miles long, 37 miles wide, and up to 1.8 miles deep with six overlapping pit craters.
+The Martian Olympus Mons volcano is the largest volcano in the Solar System and three times higher than Earth's Mount Everest and wider than the entire Hawaiian volcano chain (342 miles in width with a caldera complex 53 miles long, 37 miles wide, and up to 1.8 miles deep with six overlapping pit craters).

 |